Haider Ali (athlete): 2008 Summer Paralympics

 Haider, who has cerebral palsy, took part in F-37/38 Category men's long jump and covered a distance of 6.44 meters, winning a silver medal at the 2008 Summer Paralympics.
 A Tunisian athlete, Farhat Chida, who covered the same distance, won a gold medal because he made six successful jumps overall, whereas Haider's second and fifth jumps were rejected but he managed to equal Chida in his last attempt.
 Haider's medal achievement was Pakistan's first Paralympic medal and was also Pakistan's first silver medal at the Paralympics.

 Both Haider and Farhat Chida scored a total of 1104 points each through their 6.44 meter jump, which is also a new world record in the games for people with disabilities.

-In addition to T-38 Category, Haider also participated in three other events.
+In addition to the T-38 Category, Haider also participated in three other events.
 In the 100 meter T38 sprint he was ranked ninth among nine runners, in the 200 meters against 7 runners he came in fifth and in the Discus Throw F37/38, where he was close to winning a bronze medal but his points tally of 986 fell just seven short of Dong Xia of China, who compiled 1003 points and took third place.

-2010 Asian Para Games
+Asian Para Games

-Ali won two medals at the 2010 Asian Para Games held in Guangzhou, China.
-Ali won gold in F 38 Long jump event and a bronze in the T-38 100m.
+In the 2010 Games in Guangzhou, Ali won a gold in Long Jump F37 and a bronze in 100m T38.
+In 2018, he won two gold medals in the Discus Throw F37 and Javelin Throw F37/38, as well as a bronze in Long Jump T37/38.
+He repeated his gold medal feat in Discus at the 2022 Asian Para Games in Hangzhou.

+2012 Summer Paralympics

+London 2012 was the only Paralympics he has left without a medal so far, apparently troubled by a hamstring injury.

 2016 Summer Paralympics

-He claimed his second Paralympic medal of his career when he claimed a bronze in T37 long jump event at the 2016 Summer Paralympics.
+He claimed the second Paralympic medal of his career when he secured a bronze in T37 long jump event at the 2016 Summer Paralympics.
 It was also Pakistan's first ever bronze medal at the Paralympics.
 He was also the flag bearer for Pakistan during the opening ceremony of the Rio Paralympics.

+2019 World Para Athletics Championships

+In the 2019 World Para Athletics Championships, he became the first Pakistani Para athlete to win a medal at the World Para Athletics Championships, a silver in F37 category discus throw event at dubai.

 2020 Summer Paralympics

-On 3 September 2021, Haider Ali won first-ever gold medal for Pakistan in Paralympics history with a throw of 55.26 metres in discus throw to win F37 event at the 2020 Summer Paralympics.
+On 3 September 2021, Haider Ali won the first-ever gold medal for Pakistan in Paralympics history with a throw of 55.26 metres in discus throw to win F37 event at the 2020 Summer Paralympics.